Surveying is essential for project planning, design, and construction.

 Our team specializes in large corridor topographic, boundary, and control surveys.

 Whether you live on a ranch, in a subdivision, or a condominium, the limits of your ownership are defined by very specific boundaries.
 Our survey team’s job is to search for, establish, and record the specific ground-based boundaries that delineate your property.
 We use deed information, survey records, Public Land Survey monuments and other markers, fences, and historical evidence to accomplish these tasks.
 The work of our team aids smooth development and helps prevent or resolve boundary disputes.
-When our boundary work is complete we file a detailed Record of Survey with your county.
+When our boundary work is complete, we file a detailed Record of Survey with your county.

 Kerry A., Boise’s Survey Manager.
 Dedicated cycle commuter and avid photographer.